Megan Phelps-Roper: Post-Westboro activism

 Phelps-Roper has spoken at festivals to groups that she previously protested against, including the Jewlicious Festival in Long Beach, California, and a Jewish cultural festival in Montreal.
 In October 2015, she spoke at the Anti-Defamation League's Youth Leadership Conference.
 In January 2017, she presented a TED talk discussing her experiences growing up within the church and her decision to leave.
 In June 2017, she appeared on The Joe Rogan Experience podcast and in 2018 appeared in the first episode of I Love You, America with Sarah Silverman.

 Beliefs

-Phelps-Roper has stated that she believes the Bible is not written by people under God's inspiration.
-Instead, she thinks it is a document of people trying to understand how to be good, and that other philosophies were developed with the same goals.
-In a November 2019 interview on Amanpour & Co., she stated that she was a "believer in humanity" and in that way still classified herself as a believer.
-She also said that she avoids using the word "cult" to describe the Westboro Baptist Church.
-Regarding speech on social media she advocated that Twitter disable bots and remove posts that advocate harm to others, and that companies hold public debates on controversial ideas, rather than removing these conversations from their platforms.
+Phelps-Roper has stated that she believes that the Bible was not written by people under the Christian God's inspiration.
+Instead, she argues that it is a document of people trying to understand how to be good, and that other philosophies were developed with the same goals.
+In a November 2019 interview on Amanpour & Company, she stated that she was a "believer in humanity" and in that sense still classified herself as a believer.
+She also said that she avoids using the word "cult" to describe the Westboro Baptist Church because she was able to leave without experiencing great difficulty.
+Regarding speech on social media, Phelps-Roper has advocated that Twitter disable bots and remove posts that advocate harm to others and that companies hold public debates on controversial ideas rather than removing them from their platforms.